Toward Robust GraphRAG: Mitigating Retrieval Drift and Hallucination from Imperfect Knowledge Graphs: Experiments

-\paragraph{Evaluation and Implementation Details.} We keep the model stack fixed across all experiments.
-We use GPT-4o-mini~\cite{gpt-4o} for query decomposition and final answer generation, all-MiniLM-L6-v2~\cite{sentence-bert} as the dense retriever, and bge-reranker-v2-m3~\cite{minilm} as the cross-encoder reranker.
-We evaluate downstream QA using Exact Match (EM) and token-level F1, and report retrieval quality with Recall@2 and Recall@5.
+\paragraph{Experimental Details.} We use all-MiniLM-L6-v2~\cite{sentence-bert} as the dense retriever and bge-reranker-v2-m3~\cite{bge-reranker-v2-m3} as the cross-encoder reranker.
+GPT-4o-mini~\cite{gpt-4o} is used for atomic constraint planning and final answer generation.
+All experiments were run with Python 3.10 on an NVIDIA GeForce RTX 4090 server, with LLM-based KG construction, planning, and answer generation performed through API calls.
+We evaluate downstream QA performance using Exact Match (EM) and token-level F1, and retrieval quality using Recall@5 over gold evidence.
 Additional implementation details are provided in Appendix~\ref{app:detail}.